JonmarCorpuz/SecondBrain/Technology Solution - Firewall.md

 # Firewall Types

-## Stateless Firewall
+## Stateless Inspection Firewall

-A stateless firewall is a type of firewall that doesn't maintain any knowledge of the state or context of active connections passing through it
+A stateless inspection firewall is a type of firewall that doesn't maintain any knowledge of the state or context of active connections passing through it

 * Operates at the Network layer of the OSI model (Layer 3) and is seen as a routed hop
 * Evaluates each individual packet based solely on predetermined criteria (Ex: *Source IP addresses*, *Destination IP addresses*, *Port numbers*, *Protocol types*, *etc.*)